tblarel/Networked_Payment_System/README.md

 	TcpClient has a wallet id of 1001 and a starting balance of 400.0 TcpClient1 had a wallet id of 2000 and a starting balance of 3100.0

+Known Bugs:

+	1. Upon connecting to the server, the server checks for any pending transactions and prompts the user for approval of these incoming transactions.
+The user is currently only able to address one incoming transaction each time they run the programs.